-The cryptocurrency market surged to record highs throughout the opening months of 2021, as the trading prices of top coins like Bitcoin, Ethereum and Binance Coin doubled - or even tripled - in price in just a few weeks.
+The cryptocurrency market surged to record highs throughout 2021, as the trading prices of top coins like Bitcoin, Ethereum and Binance Coin doubled - or even tripled - in price in just a few months.

 Whilst this is great news for the market, many forward-thinking investors are expecting things to slow down for the top five coins and are instead starting to look at smaller altcoins that still have plenty of room to grow - coins like Ripple’s XRP and Stellar’s XLM.